drcassar/glasspy_extra/README.md

-# glasspy_extra
+# Welcome to GlassPy Extra

-Extra stuff for GlassPy
+GlassPy Extra extends GlassPy with new stuff.
+Please see the [GlassPy repository](https://github.com/drcassar/glasspy) for more information.